alexwlchan/alexwlchan.net/src/_drafts/google-politics.md

 I submitted a correction for Nigel's results, and it was fixed within the hour.
 I submitted corrections for two dozen more MPs, and they were fixed within the day.
 I included links to the [results on the BBC news site](https://www.bbc.co.uk/news/election/2024/uk/constituencies) as references.
-(That covers maybe a quarter of the affected MPs -- it's a long list.)
+(That covers maybe a quarter of the affected MPs -- it's a long list.
+I'm working through the rest, but it's a tedious process.)

 In the 48 hours since I started writing this post, a handful of other MPs have had their labels corrected independent of my corrections -- but plenty of outdated information still remains, and the lingering inaccuracy feels uncomfortable.